 Management may have violated insurance laws in a variety of ways to deplete the assets of the insurer before insolvency.
 There is no exhaustive list of violations, but the following is typical.
 For example, management may have inadequately supervised MGAs to verify that they kept trust funds or remitted funds to the insurer.
 The insurer may have charged inadequate rates, which could make their business unprofitable.
 The management may have demanded insufficient LOCs or used unsuitable reinsurers.
 The insurer might have engaged in unusual reinsurance transactions where transfer of risk is questionable.
 Unless the contract contains this essential element of risk transfer, the ceding company may not account for it as reinsurance recoverable.
 Investments may have been made as a result of self-dealing and conflict of interest and not for their investment value.
-Holding company over the insurer.
+Holding company transactions may have been entered into, which favored non-insurer members of the holding company over the insurer.
 All the above transactions have the same characteristic.
 They were not made in the best interests of the insurer, its shareholders and policyholders.